fhiso/sources-and-citations/citation-elements.md

     [ "title": [ "fr": "Les ancêtres des Charlemagne", "en": "The Ancestors of Charlemagne",
-                 "de": "Die Vorfahren von Karl dem Großen" ] ] {/}
+                 "de": "Die Vorfahren von Karl dem Großen" ] ]

+These rules mean that *single-valued* *citation elements* with the same *ultimate single-valued super-element* (in this example, with the same *citation element name*) are assumed to be given in order of preference for the purpose of *deduplicating* the *merged* *localisation set*, with the most preferred value first.
+{/}

 {.note} There is no requirement for an application to check for